**These posts often contain affiliate links. Please see our disclosure policy for details.**

 As you’ll see below, all of the clothing is created from fabric that is cut into simple rectangles.

 Step 3.
-Make Mary
+How to Make Mary - for the Nativity Scene

 Let’s start with Mary.